 Director Role Biography Number of Directorships (excluding RBC EG) Management Board Christian Karcher (Residency: Germany) Head of Business, Germany Mr Karcher is Head of Capital Markets, Germany and heads the Investment Banking for Germany, Austria and Switzerland.
 Prior to joining RBC, Mr Karcher was Head of Investment Banking for Nomura in Germany and Austria and a member of the management board of Nomura Bank (Deutschland).
 Mr Karcher has held various senior management positions in the banking industry including roles at Credit Suisse First Boston and Lehman Brothers Germany prior to its acquisition by Nomura in 2008.
-Mr Karcher holds a degree in General Management from Otto Beisheim School of Management in Germany.
+1 Mr Karcher holds a degree in General Management from Otto Beisheim School of Management in Germany.
 Mr Karcher is Chair of the Supervisory Board of RBC Verwaltungsgesellschaft AG.
-1 Jack Tang (Residency: Germany) Managing Director Mr. Tang the Head of Functions for RBC EG, responsible for the back office and control functions.
+Jack Tang (Residency: Germany) Managing Director Mr. Tang is the Head of Functions for RBC EG, responsible for the back office and control functions.
 In his role Mr. Tang chairs a number of underlying management committees of RBC EG. Mr. Tang joined RBC in 2005, and has held a range of increasingly senior functional support and executive roles in London, New York, Hong Kong and Malaysia.
 His RBC knowledge spans roles in Market Risk, Product Control, Financial Control, Valuations and Finance Management.
 Mr. Tang is a CFA Charterholder, a Certified Financial Risk Manager (FRM) and a Chartered Global Management Accountant (CGMA).
 Mr Tang is a member of the Supervisory Board of RBC Verwaltungsgesellschaft AG.
 1

-Supervisory Board Dave Thomas (Residency: UK) Supervisory Board Member Mr. Thomas is the CEO of RBC Europe Limited and Head of Wealth Management International, responsible for leading all aspects of the business in the region, including strategy execution and effective governance.
-He is a member of the RBC Capital Markets Global Operating Committee and the European Executive Committee, and chairs the European Capital Markets Executive Committee.
-Mr Thomas also holds a number of UK Board roles including Executive Director of RBC Europe Limited, Executive Director of Brewin Dolphin Ltd and Non Executive Director of RBC Global Asset Management (UK) Limited.
+Supervisory Board Dave Thomas (Residency: UK) Supervisory Board Member Mr. Thomas is the Head of RBC Europe bringing together oversight for all of Royal Bank of Canada's operations in the region.
+In addition, he is CEO of RBC's capital markets businesses in the UK and Europe, including strategy execution and effective governance.
+He is a member of the global RBC Capital Markets Operating Committee, the global RBC Wealth Management & International Operating Committee and chairs the Capital Markets European Executive Committee, comprised of business and functional heads who work together to ensure a collaborative and consistent approach to cross-platform activity and initiatives.
+Mr Thomas also holds a number of UK Board roles including CEO of RBC Europe Limited, Executive Director of Brewin Dolphin Ltd and Chair of RBC Global Asset Management (UK) Limited.
 Mr. Thomas holds a BSc (Hons) degree from Loughborough University in the UK and joined RBC Capital Markets in 1992 following periods at a UK domestic bank and a technology company.
 5 Peter Dixon (Residency: UK) Supervisory Board Member Mr. Dixon is the CFO, Europe and is based in London.
 Prior to joining RBC, Mr Dixon held a number of senior finance roles within other international investment banking organisations and has experience of working in other jurisdictions including the US and Ireland.
 Mr Dixon is a qualified chartered accountant.
 Mr. Dixon is a member of the European Capital Markets Executive Committee.
 He is also a member of the Board of RBC Europe Limited.
-3 Malena Ljungkvist (Residency: UK) Supervisory Board Member Ms. Ljungkvist is Chief Risk Officer, Europe and has responsibility for the oversight of Risk across all business platforms in Europe.
-Ms Ljungkvist's responsibilities include setting the strategic direction for risk management across RBC's European operations and providing leadership in the implementation and execution of leading practices in risk oversight and governance for the region and the key legal and regulatory entities.
-Ms Ljungkvist sits on the European Capital Markets Executive Committee.
-Ms. Ljungkvist has been at RBC for 16 years and was previously Chief Operational Risk Officer for RBC Investor & Treasury Services.
-Ms Ljungkvist holds a degree in Accounting and Management and a Master's degree in Money, Banking and Finance from Middlesex University Business School.
 4